 Service provider The contracting party that represents a Supplier, Service Provider or Vendor.
-The contracting party named in the contract that is required to provide goods, services and or works to the uThukela District Municipality. uThukela District Department or Public Entity.
-Municipality Contract Life Cycle The stages of a contract encompassing planning, creation, collaboration, execution, administration, and close-up.
+The contracting party named in the contract that is required to provide goods, services and or works to the uThukela District Municipality. uThukela District Municipality Department or Public Entity.
+Contract Life Cycle The stages of a contract encompassing planning, creation, collaboration, execution, administration, and close-up.
 Contract Owner The official that is ultimately accountable for all activities during the life cycle of the contract, relevant to his/her directorate.
-Delegation Includes an instruction or request to perform or to assist in performance (in relation to a du the duty.
-DM District Municipality EME Exempted Micro Enterprises Enterprise Contract A strategic model providing a holistic view over, and an uThukela District Management Municipality culture for the activities necessary to manage all contracts in the uThukela District Municipality throughout all stages in the Contract Life Cycle.
+Delegation (in relation to a du DM District Municipality EME Exempted Micro Enterprises Enterprise Contract Management A strategic model providing a holistic view over, and an uThukela District Municipality culture for the activities necessary to manage all contracts in the uThukela District Municipality throughout all stages in the Contract Life Cycle.
 Force Majeure The expression used to denote irresistible superior force which might cause damage or prevent the execution of an obligation; therefore, suppliers is not liable for damage caused by force majeure or for failure to carry out a contract if prevented (terms and conditions in this regard will be determined by every individual contact/s).
-GCC General Conditions of Contract Government uThuk District Municipality the CMF).
-GRAP Generally Recognized Accounting Practice IRBA Independent Regulatory Board of Auditors LM Local Municipality MFMA Municipal Finance Management Act, Act No 56 of 2003 MSA Municipal System Act, 2000 (Act No 32 of 2000) NT National treasury established by Section 05 of the Public Finance Management Act Official Means: (in relation to a An employee of a municipality, municipality) A person seconded to a municipality to work as a member of the staff of the municipality, or A person contracted by a municipality to work as a member of the staff of the municipality otherwise than as an employee.
-PFMA Public Finance Management Act, Act No 01 of 1999 as amended by Act 222 29 of 1999 PPP Public-Private Partnership/ Public-Public Partnership PPPFA Preferential Procurement Policy Framework Act Preparation Guide Financial statement and disclosures issued annually by the Office of the Accountant General.
+GCC General Conditions of Contract Government uThuk District Municipalit GRAP Generally Recognized Accounting Practice IRBA Independent Regulatory Board of Auditors LM Local Municipality MFMA Municipal Finance Management Act, Act No 56 of 2003 MSA Municipal System Act, 2000 (Act No 32 of 2000) NT National treasury established by Section 05 of the Public Finance Management Act Official Means: (in relation to a An employee of a municipality, municipality) A person seconded to a municipality to work as a member of the staff of the municipality, or A person contracted by a municipality to work as a member of the staff of the municipality otherwise than as an employee.
+PFMA Public Finance Management Act, Act No 01 of 1999 as amended by Act 29 of 1999 PPP Public-Private Partnership/ Public-Public Partnership PPPFA Preferential Procurement Policy Framework Act Preparation Guide Financial statement and disclosures issued annually by the Office of the Accountant General.